Dniester: History

 During the Neolithic, the Dniester River was the centre of one of the most advanced civilizations on earth at the time.
 The Cucuteni–Trypillian culture flourished in this area from roughly 5300 to 2600 BC, leaving behind thousands of archeological sites.
 Their settlements had up to 15,000 inhabitants, making them among the first large farming communities in the world.

 In antiquity, the river was considered one of the principal rivers of European Sarmatia, and it was mentioned by many Classical geographers and historians.
 According to Herodotus (iv.51) it rose in a large lake, whilst Ptolemy (iii.5.17, 8.1 &c.) places its sources in Mount Carpates (the modern Carpathian Mountains), and Strabo (ii) says that they are unknown.
 It ran in an easterly direction parallel with the Ister (lower Danube), and formed part of the boundary between Dacia and Sarmatia.
 It fell into the Pontus Euxinus to the northeast of the mouth of the Ister, the distance between them being 900 stadia – approximately 130 mi – according to Strabo (vii.), while 130 mi (from the Pseudostoma) according to Pliny (iv.
 12. s.
 26).
 Scymnus (Fr.
 51) describes it as of easy navigation, and abounding in fish.
 Ovid (ex Pont. iv.10.50) speaks of its rapid course.

 Greek authors referred to the river as Tyras.
 At a later period it obtained the name of Danastris or Danastus, whence its modern name of Dniester (Niester), though the Turks still called it Turla during the 19th century.
 The form Τύρις is sometimes found.

+It formed the northeastern border of the Bulgarian Empire in the 7th-10th centuries.
 According to Constantine VII, the Varangians used boats on their trade route from the Varangians to the Greeks, along Dniester and Dnieper and along the Black Sea shore.
 The navigation near the western shore of Black Sea contained stops at Aspron (at the mouth of Dniester), then Conopa, Constantia (localities today in Romania) and Messembria (today in Bulgaria).

 From the 14th century to 1812, part of the Dniester formed the eastern boundary of the Principality of Moldavia.

 Between the World Wars, the Dniester formed part of the boundary between Romania and the Soviet Union.
 In 1919, on Easter Sunday, the bridge was blown up by the French Army to protect Bender from the Bolsheviks.
 During World War II, German and Romanian forces battled Soviet troops on the western bank of the river.

 After the Republic of Moldova declared its independence in 1991, the small area to the east of the Dniester that had been part of the Moldavian SSR refused to participate and declared itself the Pridnestrovian Moldavian Republic, or Transnistria, with its capital at Tiraspol on the river.

 In Moldova, the Dniester Day (Ziua Nistrului) is celebrated every year in the last Sunday of May.